the-butcher/COVID19-SEIR/README.md

 * no knowledge about how positive Antigen Tests reflect in subsequent PCT positivity rate

 #### Issues
+* ~~show age group name on correction and correction value too~~
 * acceptModification is called multiple times -> check for performance and streamline
 * checkpoints in the model for faster processing (could have some points where there is a calibrated set of strains and a continuable model state)
   * processing must reach back to the previous unchanged modification

 * ~~proper blending of corrections in ModificationResolverContact~~
-* consider corrections when calculating category ratio in ModificationContact
+* consider corrections when calculating category ratio in ModificationContact (check if that is not the case already)
 * interpolated test rate gives above min and below max
 * wiki on github